gucci-ninja/Soft-Eng-Lecture-Notes/4B/4C03/README.md

     - combination of protocols that pass info forward
 - 2 layering models
     1. ISO/OSI model
+    2. internet protocol stack

 #### ISO/OSI reference model
 - job should be plit into 7 steps
 - there isn't a separate protocol for every activity
-- evolved to 5 layer model
+- evolved to 5 layer model because presentation and session can be implemented in application layer
 1. applciation layer
     - communication initiaites from application by sender host
 2. presentation
-    - physical layer recieves the message and passes it upstream
+    - allow apps to interpret and understand data by encryption/decryption/compression
 3. session
+    - synchronization checkpoint
+    - recovery of data exchange
-4.
+4. transport
+5. network
+6. link
+7. physical

 #### Internet Protocol Stack
 - evolution of ISO/OSI
 - 5 layers
-1. application layere protocols
+1. application layer protocols
     - FTP, SMTP, HTTP
     - this is a guideline
     - the software implemenents these guidelines
+    - where dns gets IP from domain
+    - packet of information is a message
 2. transport
+    - transports messages between app endpoints
     - TCP, UDP
     - TCP is more common
-    - message creaed byg applciation layer is passd to one of the abvoe protocols
+    - message created by applciation layer is passed to one of the above protocols
     - TCP/UDP are APIs implemented by your OS
     - need to make a system call to use TCP or UDP
+    - process-process data transfer
+    - transport layer packet = segment
 3. network
     - IP, routing protocols
     - also OS driven
     - once your host app has produced a msg using HTTP and passes it using TCP, it is in control of your OS
+    - sends datagrams from source to destination
 4. link layer
     - also OS driven
     - slightly hardware dependent
     - in order to have hardware compatibility across manufacturers we have protocols (called standards) laid out by IEEE
         - Ethernet, 802.11 (WiFi standard)
+    - at each node, network layer relies on this layer to deliver the datagram to next route
 5. physical layer
     - the actual wire
     - receieves msg from Ip laye via link layer
     - converts it to a suitable format for the node
-    - the jobs of this aye is to transmit the bits
+    - the jobs of this layer is to transmit the bits
     - half ofthe job of the link layer is perofrmed b ynetowrk inteface card
-    - some component of link layer is iplmened by OS
+    - eg ethernet physical layer -> twisted pair or coaxial or fiber
 - when wiriting an app, we only have to worry about implementing the application layer
 - merges some parts of OSI ISO ref model
     - the acitivities of the omited layers are grouped together